williamjzhao/likebuttonclicker/README.md

 # likebuttonclicker
-A game where you smash that like button to earn power ups
+A game where you smash that like button to earn power ups.
+Made using html, css, and javascript.